 One of the top keys to productivity is organization.
 If your business (or your life) isn’t organized, chances are you’re either going to be too distracted to get anything done, or you’re going to be focused on the wrong things.
-So first things first, realize that finding an organization system IS important, and take time to set it up.
+Finding an organization system that works for you is important, and so is taking time to set it up.

 Also, know that every person and every company is different, so what works for us might not work for you.
 Heck, five years (or six months) from now, it might not work for us either.
 But currently, we’re hitting peak productivity by utilizing these three organizational tools.